 A web host is basically a server on which your new website will be stored.
 Think of a server as a computer somewhere that has your database and all your website files stored on it.
 There are hundreds of web hosting companies which I’m sure you have seen advertised on TV, social media, YouTube adverts etc.

-There a few different types of hosting packages available to you
+There are many different types of hosting available.

 Shared Hosting – Shared hosting is by far the most popular choice for people starting out.
 This is because it is the cheapest option available.
 In a shared hosting environment, you and other website owners share the one server.
 This is the reason that shared hosting is more affordable as you and other website owners are basically sharing the cost of running the server.
 Despite its popularity, there are downsides to shared hosting, slower site loading times can be an issue, also if the website of another owner sharing the server gets hacked, and this can present problems for the whole server.

 Shared hosting is, however, the best choice for small business and bloggers starting out.

 VPS Hosting - VPS stands for Virtual Private Server and this refers to a virtual machine that allows you to run several different operating systems on one machine, a VPS gives you almost as much control as a dedicated server.
 Please remember if you do not have any technical knowledge then you must purchase a managed VPS, this way the hosting provider can help you by managing system upgrades and other settings.